 The next visual shows the performance of elementary schools on the CCRPI math indicator.
-Drew Charter is highlighted in red, and all other APS elementary schools are highlighted in blue.
-The graphs show that Drew Charter had the highest math performance in the district for black students and economically disadvantaged2.
-These performances were in the 99th and 95th percentiles of the state, respectively.
+Springdale Park is highlighted in red, and all other APS elementary schools are highlighted in blue.
+The graphs show that Springdale Park had the highest math results in the district for economically disadvantaged students, English learners, and students with disabilities.
+These scores were in the 89th, 94th, and 99th percentiles of the state, respectively.

 Use the tabs at the top of the visual to change grade levels or view a district-level comparison.
 The tab for high school also includes graduation rates and accelerated enrollment indicators.